plone/plone.restapi/docs/source/endpoints/relations.md

 ## Fix relations

-Relations can be fixed by releasing and re-indexing them.
+Broken relations can be fixed by releasing and re-indexing them.
 Rebuild relations by `@relations?rebuild=1`

 In rare cases flushing the `intIds` is needed.
-Rebuild relations with flushing the `intIds` by `@relations?rebuild=1&flush=1` Be careful and think well before flushing if your code relies on intIds.
+Rebuild relations with flushing the `intIds` by `@relations?rebuild=1&flush=1`.
+Be careful and think well before flushing if your code relies on `intIds`.